ROUNDUP: Marriott Q4 Profit Tops Street

 BETHESDA (dpa-AFX) - Marriott International Inc (MAR) on Wednesday reported an increase in profit for the fourth quarter, as hotel giant recorded increased occupancy.
 Marriott's quarterly earnings topped Wall Street estimates, as did revenue.

 Bethesda, Maryland-based Marriott's fourth-quarter profit rose to $244 million or $0.62 per share from $202 million or $0.77 per share last year.
+Excluding one-time items, adjusted EPS rose 20 percent to $0.85.
 On average, 21 analysts polled by Thomson Reuters estimated earnings of $0.84 per share for the quarter.
 Analysts' estimates typically exclude special items.

 Marriott's revenues for the fourth quarter increased 47 percent to $5.46 billion from $3.71 billion last year.
 Eleven analysts had a consensus revenue estimate of $4.96 billion for the quarter.